Roof Moss Removal Cost

 FAQs

-You can use a long-handled scrubbing brush or scraper to work the moss off of the roof without physically working at height, but this isn’t the optimal way to remove moss manually.
+You can use a long-handled scrubbing brush or scraper to work the moss off the roof without physically working at height, but this isn’t the optimal way to remove moss manually.

-Ideally, you would work down the roof, with a specialist scraper and modified jet washer to ensure no tiles are damaged while removing the moss.
+Ideally, you would work down the roof with a specialist scraper and modified jet washer to ensure no tiles are damaged while removing the moss.

-The best way to prevent moss from growing is to ensure there isn’t a build of leaves or debris on your roof from any overhanging trees.
+The best way to prevent moss from growing is to ensure there isn’t a build-up of leaves or debris on your roof from any overhanging trees.
 You should also keep your gutters free of any debris and blockages.

 There is always some risk of damaged tiles whenever you disturb them, especially with very old roof tiles.
 However, manual cleaning using a scraper or brush is much less likely to damage tiles than using a high-pressure washer.

-In fact, a number of tile manufacturers specifically state that pressure washers should not be used with their products to avoid damage and manual cleaning is often their preferred option.
+In fact, a number of tile manufacturers specifically state that pressure washers should not be used with their products to avoid damage, and manual cleaning is often their preferred option.

 Despite scary horror stories told by an unscrupulous tradesman, in the vast majority of cases, some moss growth on a roof is not a problem.
 In most cases, even significant moss growth will not damage the roof tiles, but it can, of course, block gutters and drains.

 On certain very shallow-pitch roofs, moss can potentially reduce the flow of water, and in very damp conditions, the roof tiles can be damaged over time.
-But in most cases, the removal of moss from roofs will be for mainly cosmetic reasons.
+But in most cases, the removal of moss from roofs will be mainly for cosmetic reasons.

 How to Find and Hire a Roof Moss Remover